open-source-tabletop/respawn/respawn.md

 ### Killing Characters

 When a character is killed in Respawn, instead of being removed from the game they may optionally be marked as Downed.
-You may place a token next to or in place of the model or place it on its side to show this.
+You may place a token next to or in place of the character or place it on its side to show this.
 A Downed character may not be activated, and is treated as though it is in effect not on the table, unless it is revived, it may be revived by a friendly character using the Revive action.
 At the end of each round, Downed characters are removed from the game as detailed below.
-Missions that score Victory Points for killing enemy characters only score those points when the model is finally removed from the game.
+Missions that score Victory Points for killing enemy characters only score those points when the character is finally removed from the game.

 If you do not wish your character to be Downed they are instead removed from the game and placed back in reserve and must be redeployed during the next round.
 When the character redeploys they do so with their original weapons, including one use weapons and equipment, and full hit points.

+On the 5th round a character may not be revived, when the character is killed it is removed from game.

 ### Action: Revive (1 Command Point)

 You may attempt to revive a Downed friendly character so long as you are within 3 inches of that character and there are no enemy characters within 3 inches of either character.
-Roll a d6 and add the Downed characters remaining command points to the roll, on a roll of 4 or more te character is restored to normal with 1 hit point.
+Roll a d6 and add the Downed characters remaining command points to the roll, on a roll of 4 or more the character is restored to normal with 1 hit point remaining.
 Each attempt to revive a character also reduces any Command Points they may have remaining by 1.

 ### Reactions